-Our procedures included, but were not limited to:

-- Obtaining a schedule of the areas of interest held by the Group and assessing whether the rights to tenure of those areas of interest remained current at balance date; - Holding discussions with management as to the status of ongoing exploration programmes in the respective areas of interest; - Considering whether any such areas of interest had reached a stage where a reasonable assessment of economically recoverable reserves existed; - Considering whether any facts or circumstances existed to suggest impairment testing was required; - Verifying, on a sample basis, exploration and evaluation expenditure capitalised during the year for compliance with the recognition and measurement criteria of AASB 6; and - Assessing the adequacy of the related disclosures in Note 12 to the financial statements.
+Key audit matter How the matter was addressed in our audit The carrying value of Exploration and Our procedures included, but were not limited to: Evaluation Assets as at 30 June 2018 was disclosed in Note 12 of the financial statements.
+Obtaining a schedule of the areas of interest held by the Group and assessing whether the rights to tenure of those areas of interest As the carrying value of these Exploration and Evaluation Assets represents a remained current at balance date; significant asset of the Group, we considered it necessary to assess whether any facts or circumstances exist to suggest Holding discussions with management as to the status of ongoing exploration programmes in the respective areas of interest; that the carrying amount of this asset may exceed its recoverable amount.
+Judgement is applied in determining the treatment of exploration expenditure in Considering whether any such areas of interest had reached a stage where a reasonable assessment of economically recoverable reserves existed; accordance with Australian Accounting Standard AASB 6 Exploration for and Evaluation of Mineral Resources.
+In Considering whether any facts or circumstances existed to suggest impairment testing was required; particular: • Verifying, on a sample basis, exploration and Whether the conditions for capitalisation are satisfied; evaluation expenditure capitalised during the year for compliance with the recognition and Which elements of exploration and evaluation expenditures qualify for recognition; and measurement criteria of AASB 6; and Assessing the adequacy of the related disclosures in Note 12 to the financial Whether facts and circumstances indicate that the exploration and statements.